chiotti/kettle/wp-content/plugins/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to support@theeventscalendar.com or tweet to [@TheEventsCal](https://twitter.com/TheEventsCal) and tell us why.
 We'll do what we can to make it right.

 == Changelog ==

+= [4.9.12] 2019-11-20 =

+* Fix - Blocks Editor date time saving correctly for WordPress 5.3 compatibility.
+[137421]
+* Tweak - Add the `tribe_get_query_var` function [137262]
+* Tweak - Add `tribe_get_the_content()` and `tribe_the_content()` for PHP 7.2 compatibility with WordPress 5.2
+* Language - 21 new strings added, 162 updated, 0 fuzzied, and 0 obsoleted

+= [4.9.11] 2019-11-12 =

+* Feature - Opt-in to the newly redesigned views
+* Fix - Fixed issue where DD/MM/YYYY style dates were not supported during Event Aggregator imports [117691]
+* Fix - Resolved issue where non YYYY-MM-DD datepicker formats resulted in unpredictable behavior while navigating views [116086, 126472, 117909]
+* Fix - Fixed date issue where the event date was defaulting to current date when editing an event with the block editor [132735]
+* Tweak - Added additional datepicker formats for simpler selection [116086, 126472, 117909]
+* Tweak - Updated the Repository implementation to handle more complex `orderby` constructs [133303]
+* Tweak - Added the `Tribe__Date_Utils::get_week_start_end` method [133303]
+* Tweak - added the `tribe_events_suppress_query_filters` filter to allow suppressing `Tribe__Events__Query` filters [134827]
+* Language - 5 new strings added, 23 updated, 2 fuzzied, and 13 obsoleted

+= [4.9.10] 2019-10-16 =

+* Tweak - added the `tribe_sanitize_deep` function to sanitize and validate input values [134427]
+* Tweak - use the `tribe_sanitize_deep` function to sanitize the values returned by the `tribe_get_request_var` function [134427]
+* Tweak - Rename "Datepicker Date Format" to "Compact Date Format" [134526]
+* Tweak - Adjust Promoter loading order to increase compatibility with plugins that use authentication early in the process [134862]
+* Tweak - Add support for Authentication using a Header when using Promoter [133922]
+* Language - 2 new strings added, 25 updated, 0 fuzzied, and 1 obsoleted

+= [4.9.9] 2019-09-25 =

+* Fix - Set the start date with the current day for the "All" events page for recurring events.
+Thanks Andy, leapness and others for flagging this!
+[130350]
+* Tweak - Updated Freemius integration code [133148]
+* Tweak - Conform iCalendar feed to specifications by not putting quotes around the timezone ID.
+This fixes some custom parsers [133626]
+* Language - 0 new strings added, 16 updated, 0 fuzzied, and 1 obsoleted

 = [4.9.8] 2019-09-04 =